jacksonwillis/srs_game/README.md

 Playing the game
 ----------------

-### Without Rake

-Just execute the file!

-    $ lib/srs_game/tamera.rb   # Play as the goddess Tamera
-    $ lib/srs_game/tia.rb      # Play as a follower of the Cult of Tia

-### With Rake

     $ rake play:tamera   # Play as the goddess Tamera
     $ rake play:tia      # Play as a follower of the Cult of Tia

-SRS GAME, with Rake, takes arguments on the command line.
+SRS GAME, takes arguments on the command line.
 For example:

     $ rake play:tamera SAYS_HOWDY_PARTNER=true